When it comes to taking care of your feet, it’s important to follow some tips to keep your feet and ankles at their healthiest.

 - Inspect your feet regularly.
 Pay attention to changes in color and temperature.
 Look for thick or discolored nails (a sign of developing fungus), and check for cracks or cuts in the skin.
 Peeling or scaling on the soles of feet could indicate Athlete’s foot.
 Any growth on the foot is not considered normal.

 - Wash your feet regularly, especially between the toes, and be sure to dry them completely.
+When you keep your feet clean by washing them daily in warm and soapy water, it can keep your feet from cracking and becoming infected.

 - Select and wear the right shoe for the activity that you are engaged in (i.e. running shoes for running).
+Avoid wearing flip-flops consistently as they don’t support your feet and can give you arch and heel pain.

 - Alternate shoes – don’t wear the same pair of shoes every day.
+This way, your shoes will last longer.

 - Be cautious when using home remedies for foot ailments.
 Self-treatment can often turn a minor problem into a major one.